 However, if you’re a seasoned Command Prompt veteran, you’ll be glad to see that it received some love, too.
-There are a large number of new options and hot keys that make it even easier to execute commands and launch programs.
+The plentiful new options and hotkeys make it even easier to execute commands and launch programs.

 One major difference between Windows 8 and 10 is the inclusion of Cortana, which is basically Window’s version of voice assistant programs like Siri and Alexa.
 However, Cortana is designed to use data and machine-learning techniques to learn your preferences and respond to your needs more accurately, and efficiently the more you use it.

 With Cortana, users can find files and launch programs locally, and search for data on the internet via voice commands.
 Setting up or disabling Cortana is quick and easy to do, offers excellent options to improve your machine’s accessibility, and can make mundane tasks much easier.

 Another boon for Windows 10 users is the streamlined and improved File Explorer.
-In addition to being able to search and access all your PC’s folders, the Quick Access section lets you easily locate recently updated files so you can stay productive.
+In addition to searching and accessing all your PC’s folders, the Quick Access section lets you easily locate recently updated files so you can stay productive.

-Windows 8 users will likely be familiar with the frustration of only being able to run apps next to each other or using full-screen.
+Windows 8 users will likely be familiar with the frustration of only running apps next to each other or using full-screen.
 In Windows 10, each app and program window can be automatically resized by dragging up, down, left, or right with the Snap Assist feature.
 This allows Windows 10 users to snap four apps per screen.
 When combined with Windows 10’s ability to create virtual desktops, users can create four-app productivity setups to improve efficiency without wasting valuable screen space.

-Windows 10 is a nostalgic flashback to what gamers love about the earlier rendations of the platform.
-Users love the accessibility and high-quality performance it offers.
+Windows 10 has a nostalgic feel to what gamers enjoyed from older versions.
+They love the outstanding performance and accessibility.
 Though pretty much anything is better than Windows 8, Windows 10 rates highly across the entire board.